Abhi-Ram-AIE/movie-api/README.md

 - Open the project in IntelliJ IDE
 - Run the application using the main class with @SpringBootApplication
-- Once running, the backend will be live at: http://localhost:8080/api/v1/cinema(If you have a JSON viewer extension in your browser, the response will be formatted)
+- Once running, the backend will be live at: http://localhost:8080/api/v1/cinema (If you have a JSON viewer extension in your browser, the response will be formatted)

 ## Running Frontend